Accelerate Langevin Sampling with Birth-Death Process and Exploration Component: Theoretical Analysis

-\begin{remark} In our result, we let $\tau_1, \tau_2 > 0$.
-It is slightly different from our implementation that $\tau_2 = 0$ when no new modes is found.
+\begin{remark} In our result, we let $\tau_1 = 1, \tau_2 > 0$.
+It is slightly different from our implementation that we set $\tau_2 = 0$ if we know $\rho_t$ has covered the entire state space.
 However, this is not a big deal.
-If $\tau_2 = 0$ in dynamic \eqref{dynamicofrho}, we can directly skip \eqref{eq:thirdterm} in analysis and get a variation of \eqref{eq:The4.1}:
+When $\tau_2 = 0$, our scheme recovers exactly BDLS.
+Our theoretical result also recovers that of BDLS in \cite{lu2019accelerating}. $\rho_t$ has covered the entire state space means \eqref{eq:inf_g_2} is satisfied for a time $t$ and an positive parameter $M$.
+We can still apply Lemma~\ref{lem:G_t_lower_2}.
+Then we have for any $ \delta \in (0, 1 - e^{-M})$, take $t_{*} = t_1 + \log(e^{M} - 1) - \log \delta$,